begmaroman/acme-dns-route53/README.md

    Note: you can find a list of other permission policies that might be useful [here](https://docs.aws.amazon.com/lambda/latest/dg/lambda-permissions.html#lambda-intro-execution-role).

 4. Now we're ready to actually deploy the lambda function to AWS, which we can do using the `aws lambda create-function` command.
-   Also, `cme-dns-route53` tool expects `AWS_LAMBDA` environment variable with value `1` which adjusts the tool for using inside Lambda function.
+   Also, `cme-dns-route53` tool expects the following configuration:

+      - `AWS_LAMBDA` environment variable with value `1` which adjusts the tool for using inside Lambda function.
+      - `1024` MB as memory limit (can be changed if needed).
+      - `900` secs (15 min) is the maximum timeout.
+      - `acme-dns-route53` is the hendler name of the lambda function
+      - `fileb://~/acme-dns-route53.zip` is the created `.zip` file above.

    Go ahead and try deploying it:

    ```
     $ aws lambda create-function --function-name acme-dns-route53 --runtime go1.x \
     --role arn:aws:iam::<AWS_ACCOUNT_ID>:role/lambda-acme-dns-route53-executor \
     --environment Variables="{AWS_LAMBDA=1}" \
-    --vpc-config SubnetIds=[comma-separated-subnet-ids],SecurityGroupIds=[comma-separated-security-group-ids] \
     --memory-size 1024 \
     --timeout 900 \
     --handler acme-dns-route53 \